kavin1317/CloudBoxd/README.md

 ---

-## The USP — CTT Box Sequencing
+## The USP — Box Sequencing

-Inspired directly by Toyota WMS cage/tote tracking at Infosys:
+Each order's items are intelligently split across available hotboxes using a hierarchical assignment system:
 ```
 Order ORD-20260115-042 (5 meal items, only MEDIUM boxes available)
 │